hajimen/cmm/README.md

 ## Build

 Requires cmake.
+VS2022 for Windows, Homebrew for macOS, `sudo apt install python3.9-dev` for Ubuntu, etc.

 Retrieve all submodules by `git submodule update`.

 `python -m pip install -U pip`

-`pip install -U setuptools wheel pybind11-stubgen`
+`pip install -U setuptools setuptools-scm wheel pybind11-stubgen`

 Use `python setup.py bdist_wheel` and ignore deprecation warnings. `python -m build` is not supported.
+There is no way to copy `Little-CMS` and `pybind11` directories into venv isolated environment of `python -m build`. pyproject.toml lacks such feature.

+For macOS, `MACOSX_DEPLOYMENT_TARGET=11 python setup.py bdist_wheel` is preferable.

 ## Unit testing